John Sebastian (classical harmonica player): Repertoire

 Many of Sebastian's selections came from the seventeenth and eighteenth century baroque music era, although he adapted some works by more modern composers such as Rimsky-Korsakov, Bartók and Gershwin.
 He also drew from the works of impressionists such as Debussy and Ravel, thinking them "ideal" for transposition to the harmonica.
 He avoided the works of romantic music composers such as Schumann, Brahms and Chopin because he felt that "[the harmonica] does not have the lush, sentimental tone that is so necessary in 'romantic music'.
 The harmonica can be plaintive, pastoral, ascetic, gay, whimsical— but never 'romantic' in the true sense of the word.
 I have therefore kept to the wealth of music I believe better suited to the instrument."
 Despite this statement, he did include a Brahms composition, "Hungarian Dance No. 6," on two of his records, A Harmonica Recital (Schirmer, 1940) and Profile of John Sebastian (Decca, 1960).

 In at least one instance, Sebastian's transcriptions caused controversy when the French publishers Durand & Co., who owned the copyright for the Debussy composition, "The Girl With the Flaxen Hair," that was originally transcribed for violin, refused to permit Sebastian to release a harmonica adaptation on his 1947 RCA Victor album Harmonica Classics.
 Durand claimed that it "would never authorize a performance for the harmonica," even though it had previously authorized harmonicist Larry Adler to record Debussy's "Clair de Lune".

 Throughout the 1940s and 1950s, Sebastian continued to expand his available repertoire.
 He lobbied and sometimes commissioned contemporary composers to write harmonica pieces.
 Walter F. Anderson, Anthony Burgess, Luciano Chailly, Henry Cowell, Norman Dello Joio, Alan Hovhaness, George Kleinsinger, Frank Lewin, Donald Martino, Edward Robinson, Alexander Tcherepnin, and Heitor Villa-Lobos all composed works for him.
 Works created for Sebastian include Kleinsinger's "Street Corner Concerto" (1942), Tcherepnin's "Concerto for Harmonica and Orchestra, Op.
 86" (1953), and Hovhaness' "Concerto No. 6, op.
 114" (1953–1954).
-When Villa-Lobos composed his "Concerto for Harmonica and Orchestra" for Sebastian in 1955, Sebastian suggested changes that were approved by Villa-Lobos and incorporated into Sebastian's performance of the work.Library of Congress, Concerto for harmonica and orchestra/ by H. Villa-Lobos music score (online catalog entry), No. 94772740, lccn.loc.gov ("Notes: This harmonica part is written the way John Sebastian played it, incorporating the changes he made in the original line with the approval of Villa-Lobos—p.
-18.").
-Retrieved July 6, 2015.
+When Villa-Lobos composed his "Concerto for Harmonica and Orchestra" for Sebastian in 1955, Sebastian suggested changes that were approved by Villa-Lobos and incorporated into Sebastian's performance of the work.
 Sebastian himself also wrote several pieces for harmonica, including "Serenade for Exhale Notes", "Inca Dance", "Hornpipe Gigue", "Arabian Love Song", "Moroccan Serenade", and "Afro-Cuban Dance".
 Occasionally he also performed works that had been written for other harmonicists, such as Larry Adler.